-Regulations in regard to ‘Employing children in Somerset’ can be found in the downloads section of this page – Somerset byelaws for the employment of children.
+You can find regulations around ‘Employing children in Somerset’ in the downloads section of this page – Somerset bylaws for the employment of children.

-Please emails any queries about work permits to;
+Email any questions about work permits to email@example.com

 Organisations which plan to use children in performance, sport or modelling should apply for a licence at least 21 days before the first rehearsal or performance.
 People who want to apply for a chaperone licence should apply 8 weeks in advance.
 The application forms are in the Downloads section of this page.

 - Part 1 of the form should be completed by the producer of the performance